mwpenny/portal64-still-alive/README.md

 <br />

 ## Current New Feature TODO List
+- [ ] Change default controls
+- [ ] Add puzzle element connections and additional signs
+- [ ] Use a much nearer clipping plane when rendering the portal gun
+- [ ] Investigate crash after falling into death water on test chamber 8
+- [ ] Add particle effects (shooting portal gun, energy pellet)
 - [ ] Add auto save checkpoints
 - [ ] Correct elevator timing
 - [ ] Adding loading notice between levels #45
 - [ ] ball velocity in test chamber 11
 - [ ] test chamber 04 has seams in a corner
 - [ ] pausing while glados is speaking can end her speech early
-- [ ] don't count boxes on buttons until it is released and stable
+- [x] don't count boxes on buttons until it is released and stable
 - [x] Portal not rendering recursively sometimes #138
 - [x] disable portal surfaces manually on some surfaces #135
 - [x] test chamber 02 needs more light in the first room